Become a Holistic Health Counselor – Education & Licensure Guide

 Some of the continuing education hours must meet specific content requirements and requirements about self-study versus in-person coursework.

-What do Holistic Health Counselors do?
+What Do Holistic Health Counselors Do?

 Holistic health counselors provide a variety of services to their clients.
 They can work in hospitals, clinics, mental health rehabilitation centers, and in their own private practice.
 Services can vary widely based on the education completed and what complementary health services a provider may offer.
 Day-to-day duties can include: